cs4405/cs4405.github.io/index.md

 ## Course organization

 * **5 ECTS:** You need to devote at least 140 hours of study for this course.
-* **Online meetings:** The course consists of 14 2-hour meetings.
+* **Online meetings:** The course consists of 10 2-hour meetings.
 You are not required, but you are strongly encouraged, to attend.
-* **Project:** Project implementation, report, and a presentation (100% of the course grade)
+* **Project:** Project implementation, report, and a presentation
 * **Teams:** The students are responsible to form teams and communicate them to the course TAs.
 <!-- * **Teaching Assistants:** Teaching assistants will provide you with feedback on your assignments and projects.
 Do be active in asking questions, but don’t expect them to provide you with solutions.
 (TODO: Office hours?) -->